ZULFIQARAHMED27/Flowquery/README.md

 - Web scraping capabilities
 - Database integrations

-## Great Test Questions to Try with the "sample_documents.json"
+## 🎯Great Test Questions to Try with the "sample_documents.json"
 HR/Policy Questions:

 "How many vacation days do I get?"